 Soothing Nature

-• Inside an Opal
+• Journey Inside An Opal

 Inside a precious opal, shafts of refracted pastel light and pinfire illuminate miniature caverns.
 Play of Color is a term mineralogists use to refer to the unique way lightwaves get refracted inside an opal, generating fluctuating colors.
 The screen shows a 3-millimeter wide area of the gem.
 Thi...